viamrobotics/docs/docs/components/motor/_index.md

 ### IsMoving

-Returns whether the motor is currently moving under its own power.
+Returns whether the motor is actively moving (or attempting to move) under its own power.

 {{< tabs >}}
 {{% tab name="Python" %}}